 We all have unfinished emotional business; it’s what we do with it that creates various life circumstances, good and bad.
 Crafted for young adults, but brilliantly delivering this message to audiences of all ages, the storyline of The Tiger Rising addresses how we might unconsciously be creating emotional cages for ourselves, limiting our own growth because of what we’ve seen, heard, lost or otherwise endured.

-Twelve-year-old Rob Horton (Christian Convery) and his father (Sam Tremell) have gone to a motel and holed up to live there after the loss of one very special mother and wife.
-To say their lives have been formed by their attempt to escape those who want to make inquiry about the way they’re handling their grief is an understatement: Rob’s dad has put himself under the leadership of a small-time business tyrant with no conscience.
-As handyman at the motel in which he’s chosen the live, the man daily hands over his power to the motel owner, Mr. Beechum, in exchange for assurance of a presumably safe roof overheard.
-The power-over extends to Rob, a quiet, respectful, meek and sensitive child with artistic inclinations, who we see the motel owner also degrading- and this is even after the child is picked on at school as well as while en route to school by bus.
+Twelve-year-old Rob Horton (Christian Convery) and his father (Sam Tremell) have moved to a motel and holed up after the loss of one very special mother and wife.
+To say their lives have been formed by their attempt to escape those who want to make inquiry about the way they’re handling their grief is an understatement: Rob’s dad has put himself under the leadership of a small-time business tyrant with no conscience, and Rob is bullied, daily, by schoolmates who are threatened by his sensitive nature.
+As handyman at the motel in which he’s chosen to live, Rob’s father hands over his power, daily, to the motel owner, Mr. Beechum, in exchange for assurance of a presumably safe roof overheard.
+The power-over extends to Rob, a quiet, respectful, and meek child with artistic inclinations, who Beechum also intimidates and degrades.

-Rob is gifted with a best friend when a new student in his class is relegated to relocation to her newly-divorced mother’s home town.
-‘Sistine” (Madalen Mills) is trouble from the get-go with her mouth that that lacks a filter and an indomitable spirit rising out of the anger, indignation, and pain of rejection by her father.
-When she also becomes subject to the other kids’ bullying, the two are bonded in friendship that transcends their individual losses.
+Rob is gifted with a best friend when a new student lands in his class by way of forced relocation to her newly-divorced mother’s home town.
+“Sistine” (Madalen Mills) is trouble from the get-go with her indomitable spirit rising out of the anger, indignation, and pain of rejection by her father and a mouth lacking filter!
+When Sistine also becomes subject to the other school kids’ bullying, the two are bonded in friendship that transcends their individual losses.

 Opening January 21, 2022, The Tiger Rising is not to be missed: Gather the family and have some tissues on hand.
-Wonderful for any age, however trigger alert concerning loss of loved ones by death due to cancer, also fistfight and use of a firearm: Be prepared to answer questions about what happens at death.
+Wonderful for any age, but with a “trigger” alert concerning loss of loved ones by death due to cancer.
+There is also a fistfight and use of a firearm: Be prepared to answer questions about what happens at death.

 Running 102 minutes, this film is a Family Adventure feature rated PG.
-Its release is timely and appreciated considering the state of our world- most especially since we’re also now ushering in the Year of the Tiger!
+Its release is timely and appreciated considering the state of our world- of course, also most especially timely since we’re also now ushering in the Year of the Tiger!

 TITLE: THE TIGER RISING